saadfarooq07/langchain-takehome/README.md

 3. **API Key errors**
    - All three API keys are required: GEMINI_API_KEY, GROQ_API_KEY, TAVILY_API_KEY
    - Copy `.env.example` to `.env` and add your keys

+4. **GitHub Actions failures**
+   - Check the Actions tab for detailed logs
+   - Run the verify-secrets workflow to ensure all secrets are set
+   - Review `.github/workflows/README.md` for troubleshooting tips

 ## License